We don't just talk cars ... we teach how to buy them.

 Overall Cons: Newer rivals have become more capable and comfortable, limited cab style and drivetrain choices, somewhat loud exhaust note.

-There are other Nissans we like as well, but I think you get the idea: We believe a Nissan makes an excellent choice as a used car purchase.
+There are other Nissans we like as well, but I think you get the idea: We believe an older, lower mileage Nissan can make a solid choice in today's used car market.

-There are actually several different ways to buy a used Nissan at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Nissan at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.